IlexisTheMadcat/LexisPosingSystem/README.md

 6) For the respective puppet slot, match the bone names for the calibration armature and the puppet merge target armature. **Do NOT use the merge function here!** \
    You may have to expand these armatures and check for bones that didn't get renamed properly.
 These can include some or all finger bones and sometimes eye bones.
    ![Image 4](https://raw.githubusercontent.com/IlexisTheMadcat/LexisPosingSystem/refs/heads/main/readme%20images/LPS-Readme4.png)
 7) Ensure the puppet is in T-Pose, then calibrate the posing system.
 If the puppet is _not_ in T-Pose, move the upper arms and shoulders if needed until they are parallel with the x-axis.
-The posing system assumes the puppet is in T-Pose.
+The posing system assumes the puppet is in T-Pose upon build.
    ![Image 5](https://raw.githubusercontent.com/IlexisTheMadcat/LexisPosingSystem/refs/heads/main/readme%20images/LPS-Readme5.png)
 8) Revert the armature components.
 If you miss this, the posing system may not build properly even if the merge is not locked or is turned off.
    ![Image 6](https://raw.githubusercontent.com/IlexisTheMadcat/LexisPosingSystem/refs/heads/main/readme%20images/LPS-Readme6.png)